sushidesu/prahachallenge-landing-page/README.md

 ## Motivation

-We'll make a bunch of real estate websites!
+We'll make a bunch of websites!

 I gave it this name in the hope that many wonderful monsters would jump out of the cage.